-In 2007 Sense International joined forces with the Dhaka-based Centre for Disability in Development, to create Bangladesh’s first ever programme of services for children with deafblindness.
-Before this, deafblindness was not recognised as a disability by the Government of Bangladesh.
+In 2007 Sense International joined forces with the Dhaka-based Centre for Disability in Development, to create Bangladesh’s first ever programme for children with deafblindness.
+Before this, deafblindness was not even recognised as a disability by the Government.

 Bangladesh is one of the world’s poorest developing countries and it is estimated that there are 100,000 people with deafblindness living there, in extreme isolation, with little or no support.
 Families of children with deafblindness are often stigmatised, and rejected by their communities, due to having a child with a disability, and they themselves do not know how to support them effectively.

 We work with government and education institutions to improve people with deafblindness’ access to appropriate education and home based support.

 - Since we started, we have offered home-based education and rehabilitation to over 650 children and 50 adults with deafblindness in rural areas of Bangladesh.
 Each child follows an Individual Education Plan, which sets targets and allows our Deafblind Field Educators to track progress.
 We work closely in partnership with parents so that their child with deafblindness can develop communication, self-help and mobility skills.

 - We have set up deafblind services in 16 districts and 28 specialist Deafblind Field Educators have been trained to work with people with deafblindness.
 We have raised awareness of deafblindness with 150 teachers in four specialist schools so that they understand the unique needs of children with deafblindness.

 - We have introduced Bangla tactile sign language, a communication method for people with deafblindness.

 When Morium was first identified aged nine, deteriorating eyesight and hearing loss meant that she was on the verge of being taken out of school.